nidheeshs/Python-Projects/README.md

-Adult income census prediction using Logistic Regression This project is to predict the income of citizens whether it falls below 50K or above 50K Data Source- https://www.kaggle.com/uciml/adult-census-income
+Adult income census prediction using Logistic Regression In this project, I am working through the Income Prediction problem associated with the Adult Income Census dataset.
+The goal is to accurately predict whether or not someone is making more or less than $50,000 a year.
+Data Source- https://www.kaggle.com/uciml/adult-census-income

+Description